 Webster is a medium-sized town located in the state of Massachusetts.
 With a population of 16,893 people and four constituent neighborhoods, Webster is the 113th largest community in Massachusetts.
-Much of the housing stock in Webster was built prior to World War II, making it one of the older and more historic towns in the country.
+Webster has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Unlike some towns, Webster isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Webster are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Webster is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Webster is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Webster who work in office and administrative support (16.02%), sales jobs (11.33%), and management occupations (7.11%).
+There are especially a lot of people living in Webster who work in office and administrative support (14.96%), sales jobs (11.87%), and management occupations (7.38%).

-The population of Webster overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Webster, 22.22% have at least a bachelor's degree.
+The education level of Webster citizens is a little higher than the average for US cities and towns: 22.39% of adults in Webster have at least a bachelor's degree.

 The most common language spoken in Webster is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and French.